WiseLabCMU/Beluga-2.0/README.rst

     If a larger program section is desired for Beluga, then that leaves 2 options.
-The first option is to compile without McuMgr (Exclude config/mcumgr.conf and overlay/extra/usb.overlay and build with the No sysbuild flag), or to build the hardware with the external flash.
+The first option is to compile without McuMgr (Exclude config/mcumgr.conf and overlay/extra/usb.overlay and build with the No sysbuild flag), or to build the hardware with the external flash (See `Using DFU with External Flash <#using-dfu-with-external-flash>`_ for more information).

 Building and Flashing
 ---------------------